Correctness Verification of Neural Networks

-Previous research has produced a variety of methods that bound the neural network output over given input region.
-Examples include layer-by-layer reachability analysis \citep{maxsens2018, ai2-2018, Fastlin2018} and formulating constrained optimization problems \citep{ILP2016, NSVerify2017, tjeng2019}.
+Previous research has produced a variety of methods that bound the neural network output over given input regions.
+Examples include layer-by-layer reachability analysis \cite{maxsens2018,ai2-2018,Fastlin2018} and formulating constrained optimization problems \cite{ILP2016,NSVerify2017,tjeng2019}.
+Another type of approach verifies that the neural network output is within some range over given input regions by formulating and solving SAT/SMT formulae \cite{Reluplex2017,Huang2017,eevbnn}.
 Each method typically works for certain classes of networks (e.g. piece-wise linear networks) and certain classes of input regions (e.g. polytopes).
 For each input tile $\mathcal{X}_i$, we therefore introduce a bounding box $\mathcal{B}_i$ that 1) includes $\mathcal{X}_i$ and 2) is supported by the solving method:

 \textbf{Step 3:} Using $\mathcal{S}_i$ and $g$, compute a bounding box $\mathcal{B}_i$ for each tile $\mathcal{X}_i = \{ x | x \in g(s), s \in \mathcal{S}_i \}$.

 The bounding boxes $\mathcal{B}_i$'s must satisfy the following condition: